 I went shopping until I found me a teacher who said I needn’t bother with any of that stuff.
 And so I didn’t do any of it.
 And I went backward.
 Fast.
 I went backward until I got so depressed that I was forced into Plan B, which was ordinary people’s Plan A!

-Ramana’s message this morning, and Nisargadatta’s once I got to him, were the same.
+Ramana’s message and Nisargadatta’s message were the same.
 Commitment means time.
 Not just “quality time,” but time-time, clock time, the employment of consistency and duration.
-If you’ve had an awakening experience and you’re not doing any sort of practice, the odds are extremely high that you’re moving backward (reidentifying with the body) while ego is telling you that you’re doing great.
+If you’ve had an awakening experience and you’re not doing any sort of practice, the odds are extremely high that you’re moving backward (reidentifying with the body) while egoic thinking patterns are telling you that are doing great.

-Egos are good at that.
-And I’ve never yet met an ego that wouldn’t lie to get what it wanted.
+Egoic thinking patterns are good at that.
+I’ve never yet met egoic thinking patterns that wouldn’t lie to get what makes the programming survive.

-Those of you who are employing time and consistency paying attention to attention will see surprising calm and clarity start to show up in your actions and reactions, regardless of what your thinking is doing.
-It can’t not; that’s the law.
+Those of you who are employing time and consistency paying attention to attention will see surprising calm and clarity start to show up in your actions and reactions, regardless of what thinking is doing.
+It can’t not.
+That’s the law.
 It’s a dream law, but it’s a dream awakening of a dream character, so what the heck.
 I’m only interested in what works, not the why of it.

-Speaking of thinking, the mind can be slow in coming around to this new view of the world and the One who’s viewing it.
+Speaking of thinking, thinking patterns can be slow in coming around to this new view of the world and the One who’s viewing it.
 That’s been the case for me.
-Crazy thoughts still show up in my head, but only every day.
+Crazy thinking still shows up in my head, but only every day.
 It used to be every minute—that’s a lot of progress for a guy like me.
 And you know what?
-I could not care less about crazy thoughts.
-I don’t feed them with the food of my precious attention, and pretty soon they wander off to bother someone else.
+I could not care less about crazy thinking.
+I don’t feed it with the food of precious attention, and pretty soon they wander off to bother someone else.
 Someone who’s not alert.